McTavishLab/collab-paper/README.md

 --bootstrap_reps 2
 --output /project/linked_dir/luna_lucia_primates
 ```
-Figure out why it is not running on the cluster - office hours?
+- Figure out why it is not running on the cluster - office hours?

-How to run Physcraper with a local BLAST database
+- How to run Physcraper with a local BLAST database
-The -db argument
+   - The -db argument
-See Kiana’s and other’s research questions
+- See Kiana’s and other’s research questions
-Work on the collab-paper repo
+- Work on the collab-paper repo
-Linking the alignment data folder to physcraper docker
+- Linking the alignment data folder to physcraper docker
-Jasper reaching out to Haemosporida experts
+- Next: Jasper reaching out to Haemosporida experts

-Done:
+### Nov meeting:

-run docker on the UC server -> we do not need the physcraper docker, EJM is making the install with venv and conda so we can all run it
+- run docker on the UC server -> we do not need the physcraper docker, EJM is making the install with venv and conda so we can all run it